jpmrblood/ai-suka/src/content/blog/3-step-framework-new-tech.md

 2. **Refine**: Create actionable technical documentation
 3. **Infuse**: Merge with your specific product requirements

-The key insight: You're not learning everything about a technology - you're learning just enough about the right parts to build what you need.
+The key insight is focusing on learning just enough about the right parts of a technology to build what you need, rather than trying to master every aspect.

-**Ready to try this framework?** Start with a technology you've been curious about but haven't tackled yet.
-The process works for everything from AI agents to new frameworks to cloud services.
+This framework works for various technologies from AI agents to new frameworks to cloud services, enabling rapid implementation and reducing time-to-market for new features.

-*Created using Cline and https://www.youtube-transcript.io/videos?id=yPnguMXQJQA*
+*Based on content from: https://www.youtube.com/watch?v=yPnguMXQJQA*